shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 	We always need to make sure authors are brought over and assigned correctly.
 When creating authors, only create them once, so we don't end up with duplicate authors.
 Once an author has been brought over the first time, check for and re-use that author each time we need it in the future.
 Some platforms have the ability to set multiple authors on a post, so make sure there's a solution figured out for that if needed.

+* *Logs*

+	While executing migration script, we recommend keeping error logs of data at frequent steps, so that any missing data/condition becomes easy to investigate and fix.

 ## Potential Side Effects

 Even the most carefully planned migration can have issues.
 The following are some things that might occur if they're not planned for and tested.